 The short answer is that yes, you can take on an employee who doesn’t have a P45.
-In this blog post we shed some light on P45 forms, and what to do if your new recruit doesn’t seem to have one.
+We explain what to do when your new recruit doesn’t seem to have a P45.

 What is a P45 form?

 Put simply, a P45 form is a document which demonstrates how much tax you have paid on your salary during the financial year.
-Each employee is provided with this code of reference when employment is terminated.
+Each employee receives this as a reference when employment ends.

-The next employer uses the information on the employee’s P45 form to get everything lined up with HMRC, and move the employee over on to their payroll system.
+Their next employer uses the information on the employee’s P45 form to record their new starter with HMRC.
+It also helps them to move the employee over on to their payroll system.

 Why doesn’t my new employee have a P45?

-There are an entire plethora of circumstances, so we can’t speak on behalf of every P45-less employee you might stumble across.
-That said, there are two main factors which answer for the majority of these cases and they are that:
+There are lots of possible reasons, so we can’t speak on behalf of every P45-less employee you might stumble across.
+Usually these boil down to two main reasons:

-This is the first job the person has had, and therefore they won’t have any tax or PAYE documentation from previous employers.
+This is the first job the person has had, and therefore they don’t have any tax or PAYE documentation from previous employers.

 The person is taking on a secondary job, so isn’t leaving one company for another.